-At 30 June 2020, overall Group customer deposit volumes are €2.5 billion higher than at 31 December 2019.
+At 30 June 2020, overall Group customer deposit volumes are € 2.5 billion higher than at 31 December 2019.
 The main driver of this movement was due to €3.7 billion growth in Retail Ireland, principally due to higher current account credit balances predominantly from the impact of COVID-19 restrictions and lower consumer spending, whilst deposit volumes in Corporate and Treasury remained stable.
 Deposit volumes in Retail UK increased by £0.4 billion to £19.5 billion although decreased by €1.1 billion in Euro terms due to the weaker Sterling vs Euro exchange rate.

-Wholesale funding sources decreased by €1.5 billion to €9.5 billion, primarily due to Asset Covered Securities (ACS) maturities (€0.8 billion), repayment of Bank of England funding (€0.3 billion) and Credit Link Note maturity (€0.2 billion), partially offset by higher bank deposits.
+Wholesale funding sources decreased by €0.9 billion to €10.1 billion, primarily due to asset covered securities (ACS) maturities (€0.8 billion), repayment of Bank of England funding (€0.3 billion) and Credit Link Note maturity (€0.2 billion), partially offset by an increase in senior issuance to the parent (€0.6 billion) and higher bank deposits.

 The net pension position has moved to a surplus of €0.5 billion at 30 June 2020 from a net deficit of €0.1 billion at 31 December 2019.
 The primary drivers of this movement are a decrease in liabilities and an increase in assets in the period.
 The decrease in pension liabilities is due to the impact of widening credit spreads which more than offset lower interest rate elements of the discount rate and lower long-term inflation assumptions.
-The increase in pension assets is due to the increase in Liability Driven Investments (LDI) asset portfolio (hedging the interest rate and inflation rate movements) offsetting the decrease in equity and other correlated asset values.
+The increase in pension assets is due to the increase in Liability Driven Investments asset portfolio (hedging the interest rate and inflation rate movements) offsetting the decrease in equity and other correlated asset values.

 The Group's fully loaded Common equity tier 1 (CET1) ratio decreased by c.20 basis points during the six months ended 30 June 2020 to 13.6% and the regulatory CET1 ratio decreased by c.10 basis points over the period to 14.9%.
-The fully loaded ratio decrease of c.20 basis points is primarily due to pre-impairment organic capital generation (c.45 basis points) and the withdrawal of the 2019 dividend (c.40 basis points), offset by the impact of credit quality deterioration (c.-65 basis points), RWA growth (c.-15 basis points), the net impact of regulatory change (c.-20 basis points), investment in the Group's transformation programmes (c.-15 basis points) and other net movements, including movements in the Group's defined benefit pension schemes (c.10 basis points).
-For further information on capital see Capital Management on pages
+The fully loaded ratio decrease of c.20 basis points is primarily due to pre-impairment organic capital generation (c.45 basis points), offset by the impact of credit quality deterioration (c.-65 basis points), Risk weighted asset (RWA) growth (c.-15 basis points), the net impact of regulatory change (c.-20 basis points), investment in the Group's transformation programmes (c.-15 basis points) and other net movements, (c.50 basis points).

-Further information on measures referred to in the OFR, including gross new lending, NPEs, wholesale funding and organic capital is found in Alternative performance measures on page 137.
+Further information on measures referred to in the OFR, including gross new lending, NPE's, wholesale funding and organic capital is found in Alternative performance measures on page 90.

-Includes €0.4 billion of loans and advances to customers at 30 June 2020 (31 December 2019: €0.3 billion) that are measured at FVTPL and are therefore not subject to impairment under IFRS 9
+Includes €0.4 billion of loans and advances to customers at 30 June 2020 (31 December 2019: €0.3 billion) that are measured at fair value through profit or loss (FVTPL) and are therefore not subject to impairment under IFRS 9.